Quantum-Accelerators/quacc/docs/user/settings/settings.md

 1. In YAML, you do not need to put quotation marks around strings.
 In this case, the quacc scratch directory would be set to the environment variable `$SCRATCH` on whatever machine the calculations are run on.

-2. In YAML, booleans are lowercase, although `quacc` will be fine with `False` in the YAML as well.
+2. In YAML, booleans are lowercase.

 3. In YAML, a blank value or `null` is interpreted as `None` in Python.
-That said, `quacc` will also parse `None` in YAML in the same way.
+We also support "None" for convenience.

 ???
 Tip "When is This Method Ideal?"